Newsroom > DHHS News Release

-Earned income tax credit is based on income and filing status.
-For example, childless singles making less than $13,460 a year or married couples with two children making less than $45,373 annually from wages, self-employment or farming in 2010 could qualify.
-To electronically file their returns and get the fastest refunds, both spouses must be present to sign joint returns.
+Earned income tax credit is based on income and filing status, he said.
+For example, childless singles making less than $13,660 a year, or married couples with two children making less than $46,044 annually from wages, self-employment or farming in 2011 could qualify.
+To electronically file returns and get the fastest refunds, both spouses must be present to sign joint returns.

 To help Nebraskans take advantage of the EITC program, DHHS works with community organizations to provide free tax preparation assistance by IRS-certified volunteers to low income individuals and families.
-To locate a site near you, or if you have eligibility questions, call 2-1-1 or 1-800-829-1040.
+To locate assistance sites, or to have eligibility questions answered, call 2-1-1 or 1-800-906-9887

 Federal tax credits include: